-Amanda Hobson is the Assistant Dean of Students and Director of the Women’s Resource Center at Indiana State University.
+Amanda Jo Hobson, Ph.D. is a scholar/practitioner that prioritizes education, justice, and trauma-informed care.
 In her role as a student affairs administrator, her work focuses on issues of social justice and equity in higher education, and she regularly presents about a wide-range of diversity issues, including gender justice, bystander intervention, and sexual violence.
-Her doctoral work at Ohio University’s School of Interdisciplinary Arts centers on issues of intersectionality of identity using sexuality and the erotic within feminist film with a specific emphasis on horror films and pornography.
-She presents on the construction and portrayal of gender, sexuality, and race within contemporary popular culture and art, such as Sex Magic: Witchcraft, Gender, and Sexuality in Paranormal Fiction and Gender Blending and Genre Bending in the Anita Blake Vampire Hunter Series.
+Her doctoral work at Ohio University’s School of Interdisciplinary Arts centered on issues of intersectionality of identity using sexuality and the erotic within feminist genre film with a specific emphasis on horror films and pornography, and her dissertation was titled “Envisioning Feminist Genre Film: Relational Epistemology, Catharsis, and Erotic Intersubjects.”
+She regularly presents on the construction and portrayal of gender, sexuality, and race within contemporary popular culture and art, such as Sex Magic: Witchcraft, Gender, and Sexuality in Paranormal Fiction and Gender Blending and Genre Bending in the Anita Blake Vampire Hunter Series.
 Additionally, her work on the vampire narrative covers topics including Apocalyptic Vampires and Vampiric Icons: Visions of Vampires from Dirty to Debonair in Less than 200 Years.
 She has been invited to deliver lectures on the topic of vampires in popular culture, including one for the BalletMet of Columbus, Ohio, for their production of Dracula.